shkendi/dinspiration-backend/README.md

 1. We set up a Jira project and divided the project into stages: planning and setup, backend-setup, backend development, frontend-setup, frontend development, testing.

-2. I set up two repositories in GitHub called [Dinspiration-Backend](https://github.com/PamelaOnGit/dinspiration-backend) and [Dinspiration-Frontend](https://github.com/PamelaOnGit/dinspiration-frontend).
-I started on the backend by creating a basic API with some dummy user data in a file inside the backend repo.

-3. We agreed that I would take the lead on the user flow, Jane on the foods and Shkendi on the recipes (which we called, inspirations).
+2. We agreed that Pam would take the lead on the user flow, Jane on the foods and I on the recipes (which we called, inspirations).

 #### Models